Generation of massively entangled bright states of light during harmonic generation in resonant media: General formalism

 We will refer to this state as the "classically dressed" ground state.
 One-photon absorption of the harmonic $n_0\omega$ occurs between this state and the "classically dressed" excited state $\ket{\psi_{e}(t)}$ defined as the solution of the standard semi-classical TDSE

 with the initial condition set to the excited field-free state $\ket{e}$.
+All other excited dressed states of the system are defined in the same manner.
 Note that these dressed states fully incorporate the incident field, remain orthogonal to each other, and offer a perfect basis to incorporate effects of the harmonics on the material system.

 We can now write the full light-matter wavefunction as: